Meowtsun/TokenLimiter/README.md

 Token-based utility for Roblox Lua, able to both queue and execute immediately

 > `TokenLimiter` currently does **not use promises**.
 Callbacks are executed via `pcall` and `task.defer`.
-> Because of this, it is suitable for **frequent, lightweight operations**, like rate-limiting HTTP requests or small tasks.
+> It is suitable for operations, like rate-limiting HTTP requests.
 > Heavy or long-running tasks may block the Roblox scheduler slightly.
 > The API may change in future releases if promise-based execution is added.